-In the header bar on the right, you find buttons to export reports of your clip metadata from Silverstack cloud projects or to create ASC-CDLs from the look information in your Livegrade cloud projects.
+In the project views, you find buttons in the header bar on the right to export reports of your clip metadata from Silverstack cloud projects or to create ASC-CDLs from the look information in your Livegrade cloud projects.

 Silverstack Cloud Projects

-Just like the Silverstack desktop application ShotHub offers the possibility to export reports as PDF or CSV.
-To export a report, choose a project, folder, or bin from the clip library and open the Export Wizard button on the right in the header bar and choose the type of file you want to create:
+Just like the Silverstack desktop application ShotHub offers the possibility to export reports as PDF or CSV from a folder, bin or even a smart group that you selected in the library.
+To create the corresponding report go to the Export Wizard button on the right in the header bar to select the type of file you want to create:

 Export PDF Report

 - The Shooting Day Report gives you the same information as shown in the Statistic View.
 It includes the camera statistics with data and length summaries for either a media bin, whole folder, or even the whole project for the selected item in the library outline.